September 2025

 Requesting Phone Volunteers

-What do you need to be a Phone Volunteer?
+What do you need to be a Phone Volunteer?=A desire to help

 =Access to the Zoom app on a cellphone or computer